tatdef/IH_project7_ml_algorithms/README.md

 ## Expectations

-- Clean, well-commented code
+- Clean, well-commented code (each one)
-- Clean data with EDA
+- Clean data with EDA (tat)
-- Clear board in Trello with logged time for each task
+- Clear board in Trello with logged time for each task (axele)
-- Clear descriprion of each model
+- Clear descriprion of each model (each)
-- Models implementation and comparison
+- Models implementation and comparison (done)

 ## Deliverables

-- '1. data.csv with clean and encoded data
+- '1. data.csv with clean and encoded data (tat)
-- '2. project7.ipynb' with all code concerning data cleaning and modelling
+- '2. project7.ipynb' with all code concerning data cleaning and modelling (each)
 - '3.
-Slides/dashboard/notebook with must-have EDA, each model description (how it works, what the parameters are, what exectly you used) and results (for each model and final table with models comparison).
+Slides/dashboard/notebook with must-have EDA, each model description (how it works, what the parameters are, what exectly you used) and results (for each model and final table with models comparison). (each)
 - '4.
 Please state the conclusion about usability of each model.
 - '5.
 Trello board with logged time.

+So: each person does 2/3 slides for their model description and results, conclusions
++ one slide on the dataset

 ## Time expectations
 - Data cleaning 2 hours